 The 1m Optical-Infrared Telescope is an astronomical observation facility located in Kagoshima University, Faculty of Agriculture, Iriki Farm.
 It is the largest optical-infrared telescope in Kyushu, and the second largest telescope owned by a university in Japan at the time of its construction, and the seventh largest as of FY2020.

 The primary mirror has an outer diameter of 1020mm (effective diameter 1000mm), an aperture ratio of F = 2.5, and a focal length of 2500mm, and the secondary mirror has a diameter of 250mm and a Cassegrain focus of F = 12.
 The mount is a computer-controlled telescope platform.
 In addition, it has a Nasmyth focus for observing, which can be used for ocular viewing with eyepieces.
-The Cassegrain focus has been equipped with an infrared camera (KUIRCAM) since the telescope was first installed, and imaging observations have been performed mainly with this camera.
-The facility has a building area of 26m2 and consists of an observation building and a telescope dome.
+The near-infrared 3-color simultaneous imager, “kSIRIUS”, wasdeveloped in FY2022and it was already installed at the Cassegrain focus of the telescope.It is optimized for

 VERA (VLBI Exploration for Radio Astrometry) was established by NAOJ for the VERA project.
 VERA (VLBI Exploration for Radio Astrometry, Japanese name: Astronomy Wide Area Telescope) is a radio telescope that NAOJ set up in four locations in Japan.
 One of the telescopes was installed in a corner of Kagoshima University’s Iriki Farm.
 The antennas of each site have a diameter of 20m, and the mount is a scaffold controlled by a computer.
 The receiver is mounted on a Cassegrain focus and can observe in five frequency bands from 2.2 GHz to 43 GHz.
 In recent years, maser emission lines emitted by H2O and SiO molecules in these frequency bands have been the main focus of observations.